darklab8/fl-darkbot/README.md

   - and run dev commands like `task test` for running unit tests
   - or see them inside [Taskfile](Taskfile.yml) for manual copy pasting to shell
   - `task --list-all` to list available commands
+- If you update any dependencies, make sure to rerun `go mod vendor` to sync their vendoring

 If you wish making changes to mkdocs: